deminio55/Galerinio/README.md

 2. Google Maps API:
 Add your key in app/src/main/res/values/strings.xml:

-3. XML
-<string name="google_maps_api_key">YOUR_KEY_HERE</string>
-Google Drive API:
-Follow the official guide to obtain your credentials.json and place it in the app's root directory or configure via secrets.properties.

 ⚖️ License & Attribution
 This project is licensed under the GNU General Public License v3.0 (GPLv3).